hamdi777/RBACan/README.md

 run rails generate rbacan:install

-- copy the content in the generated file db/copy_to_seed.rb in your seeds.rb file you have there all the tools you need to create you roles and permissions if you want to assign a role to a user it is simple you just have to do so:
+copy the content in the generated file db/copy_to_seed.rb in your seeds.rb file you have there all the tools you need to create you roles and permissions

+if you want to assign a role to a user it is simple you just have to do so:

     user = current_user

     user.assign_role(role_name)

--to remove a role from user do this:
+to remove a role from user do this:

     user.remove_user_role(role_name)